MarcusZeal/mystara-isle-canon/content/05 - Campaign Logs/Session 4.md

 **Mysterious Traveler**:
-*Realizing his mistake, the traveler quickly composes himself.*
 "Never mind me, just the ramblings of an old man.
-If you do happen upon any, remember, they can be quite valuable... to the right people."
+If you do happen upon any, remember, they can be quite valuable... to the right people. "

 *He stands, adjusting his cloak.*

 **Mysterious Traveler**:
 "Thank you for the warmth of your fire.
-Safe travels, friends."
+It's been a pleasure, but I must continue my journey.
+Remember, the seas are vast and full of secrets.
+Don't spend your whole lives on this small isle when there is a whole world of Vodari out there for you to explore."

 *With that, he vanishes into the night, leaving the adventurers with more questions than answers.*